CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Network, Key Variables, and Linear-Quadratic Regulators

-The set-point condition fixes at which state $\bm{x}_\text{e}$ the closed-loop system is desired to work.
-After a transitory phase, the states of the closed-loop system converge to the equilibrium $\bm{x}_\text{e}$ while the control input $u(t)$ converges to the constant value $v_e$.
-Now, note that the origin of the dynamical system (\ref{eq:dynamicEq1})-(\ref{eq:dynamicEq4}), i.e., $\bm{x}(t) \equiv \bm{0}$, is not a desired set-point for our carbon control problem.
-Specifically, we need to choose $x_{i\text{e}}|_{i \in \{1,4\}} \neq 0$ to replicate the real-world conditions, i.e., the masses of $\text{CO}_2$ in the troposphere compartments ($c^1_{1,1}$ and $c^4_{4,4}$) are nonzero.
+The set-point condition 2) fixes at which state $\bm{x}_\text{e}$ the closed-loop system is desired to converge.
+After a transitory phase, the closed-loop system states converge to the equilibrium $\bm{x}_\text{e}$ while the control input $u(t)$ converges to the constant value $v_e$.
+Note that the origin of the dynamical system (\ref{eq:dynamicEq1})-(\ref{eq:dynamicEq4}), i.e., $\bm{x}(t) \equiv \bm{0}$, is not a desired set-point for our carbon control problem.
+Specifically, we need to choose $x_{i\text{e}}|_{i \in \{1,4\}} \neq 0$ to conform with real-world conditions, i.e., the masses of $\text{CO}_2$ in the troposphere compartments ($c^1_{1,1}$ and $c^4_{4,4}$) are nonzero.
 Thus, imposing the set-point condition to the dynamical system (\ref{eq:dynamicEq1})-(\ref{eq:dynamicEq4}) with $x_{i\text{e}}|_{i \in \{1,4\}} \neq 0$ yields